 95% of asking price for a $300,000 home = $285,000

 Again, this isn’t difficult but is rather a mix of hearsay and experience.
-Definitely don’t drop your price to match the numbers above!
+Definitely don’t drop the home sale price to match the numbers above!
 That’s the buyer’s job.
-If you drop it, your final selling point will likely just be even lower.
+If you drop it, your final selling point will likely be even lower.

 Cash for Your Next House

-When you put in an offer on a house, you have to put down what is called an ‘earnest money deposit.’
-Putting in such a deposit prevents you from putting in multiple offers on houses, and proves that you are ‘earnest,’ or sincere, about buying the seller’s house.
+When you make an offer on a house, you have to put down what is called an ‘earnest money deposit.’
+Putting in such a deposit prevents you from putting in multiple offers on houses and proves that you are ‘earnest,’ or sincere, about buying the seller’s house.

 Earnest money deposits are usually around 1% to 2% of your offer, so here’s a breakdown of payment amounts for a range of house prices: